freeradical13/freeradical13.github.io/index.md

 Gonads in males are called the [Testes][].
 Testes create gametes called Sperm in coiled tubes called [Seminiferous Tubules][].
 Testes drop into sacs outside the main part of the body called Scrotums.
 A testis within a scrotum is a Testicle.
 Sperm pass through the Seminiferous Tubules into a collecting duct called the [Epididymis][].
 During ejaculation, sperm are expelled from the Epididymis through a muscular tube called the Vas Deferens which opens into the Urethra and exit through the Penis.
 Sperm are ejected in a fluid called Semen which is created by Seminal Vesicles, the Prostate Gland, and the Bulbourethral Glands.
 The tip of the penis is called the Glans (or head) and is surrounded by a layer of skin called the Prepuce (or foreskin).
 Sperm have a head called the [Acrosome][] which has enzymes that help sperm penetrate an egg.

 Testes produce [Androgen Hormones][] such as [Testosterone][] which affect male development.
-In general, females also produce androgens in a much smaller amount.
+In general, females also produce androgens but in a much smaller amount.

 Gonads in females are called [Ovaries][].
 The outer layer of ovaries include Follicles which consist of an Oocyte that is a partially developed egg.
 Tubes called [Oviducts][] (or fallopian tubes) extend from the ovaries into an organ called the [Uterus][] (or womb) where zygotes develop.
+Fertilization of sperm and egg occurs in the fallopian tubes.
 Cilia in the oviducts move eggs down into the uterus.
 The inner lining of the uterus is called the [Endometrium][].
-The bottom of the uterus is called the [Cervix][] and opens into the Vagina.
-The [Vagina][] is a muscular and elastic chamber where sperm fertilize eggs.
+The bottom of the uterus is called the [Cervix][] and opens into a muscular and elastic chamber called the [Vagina][].
 The vagina opens into the [Vulva][] which describes all external female genitalia, including thick skin folds on the outside called the [Labia Majora][], slender skin folds on the inside called the [Labia Minora][], and the [Clitoris][] which has a glans and prepuce.

 Some organisms have cycles of reproductive activity controlled by hormones related to seasons or an internal clock so that reproduction only occurs in favorable conditions.
 In females, during the [Ovarian Cycle][], [Ovulation][] occurs in the midpoint of a reproductive cycle to release mature eggs available for fertilization.
 Changes in the uterus define the Uterine Cycle which in some organisms is called the [Menstrual Cycle][] wherein the endometrium thickens with additional blood supply.
 In some organisms, if an egg is not fertilized, a process called [Menstruation][] excretes the excess endometrium out of the body in preparation for the next cycle, whereas in other organisms with an Estrous Cycle, the excess endometrium is not excreted.
 The menstrual cycle stops working permanently at a time in life called [Menopause][].

 Ovaries produce [Estrogen Hormones][] such as [Estradiol][] and [Progesterone][] which affect development and the support and growth of an embryo.
-Males also produce estrogens in a much smaller amount.
+In general, males also produce estrogens but in a much smaller amount.

 The hypothalamus secretes Gonadotropin-Releasing Hormone (or GnRH) which causes the Anterior Pituitary Gland to secrete the gonadotropins Follicle-Stimulating Hormone (or FSH) and Luteinizing Hormone (or LH) which regulate activity of the gonads.